rmholmes/rmholmes.github.io/_pages/publications.md

 ### Articles submitted for publication

-* Bladwell, C., *Holmes, R. M.* and Zika, J.: The oceanic branch of the water cycle: salt and freshwater transport in latitude-salinity coordinates. submitted to the **Journal of Physical Oceanography**.
+* Bladwell, C., *Holmes, R. M.* and Zika, J.: Internal salt content: a useful framework for understanding the oceanic branch of the water cycle.
+Submitted to the **Journal of Physical Oceanography**.

 ## Theses